Ilaris-Kit/inventarium-ilaris/spec.md

 # Items

 ## Item tags
 Every item can have arbitrarily many tags.
-Tags are used for two things:
+Tags are used for:
   * classification of items, increasing searchability etc.
   * adding properties to items (see Item Properties).
+  * adding offered links to items (see Item Links).

 ## Item Properties
 Items have properties based on their tags.
 A property is simply a key-value-pair.